-Old Fort Johnson is the original 1749 limestone house,
+Old Fort Johnson is the 1749 limestone house built

-the Old Fort is a museum and more.
+Today Old Fort Johnson is a museum and more.
 Here visitors can steep

 historical books, no fiction could be as interesting as the real story

 of Old Fort Johnson, presented and preserved here for all to enjoy.